Ring Off (song)

-"Ring Off" is a song recorded by American singer Beyoncé, taken from the reissue of her fifth studio album Beyoncé (2013), subtitled Platinum Edition (2014).
+"Ring Off" is a song by American singer Beyoncé, taken from the reissue of her fifth studio album Beyoncé (2013), subtitled Platinum Edition (2014).
 The song was released on November 28, 2014, to contemporary hit radio in Italy and urban adult contemporary in the United States as the second single from the reissue.
 A midtempo reggae-tinged ballad which is built around a slight dancehall rhythm and dubstep-influenced beats, "Ring Off" addresses the end of a marriage between Beyoncé's parents.
 It was written in a form of open letter of encouragement for her mother Tina Knowles.

 Upon the release of the Platinum Edition, "Ring Off" received mostly favorable reviews from music critics, who deemed it one of the most personal songs ever released by Beyoncé.
-Commercially, the single appeared on a few record charts, including the US Bubbling Under Hot 100, where it peaked at number 5.
+Commercially, the single appeared on a few charts, including the US Bubbling Under Hot 100, where it peaked at number 5.
 It also charted in several European countries including France, the Netherlands and the United Kingdom.

 Background

-On November 4, 2014, it was announced through a press release by Parkwood Entertainment that Beyoncé would release a platinum edition of her self-titled fifth studio album on November 24, 2014, containing a disc on the album titled Beyoncé: More Only which would include two new songs titled "7/11" and "Ring Off".
+On November 4, 2014, it was announced through a press release by Parkwood Entertainment that Beyoncé would release a platinum edition of her self-titled fifth studio album on November 24, 2014; the "More" disc of the album includes two new songs titled "7/11" and "Ring Off".
 On November 19, 2014, 30-second snippets of the two songs appeared online along with reports that "7/11" would impact radio stations on November 25.
 The following day, the full versions of both songs surfaced on the Internet.
 "Ring Off" was released on November 28, 2014, to Italian contemporary hit radio, alongside "7/11".
 "Ring Off" also impacted urban adult contemporary radio in the United States.